 The WAH2 Project is Hexagon’s flagship project to supply low-emissions ammonia to the decarbonising powerhouse economies of the Asia-Pacific, including Japan and South Korea.
-The project aligns to Australia’s National Hydrogen Strategy (2019) which set a goal for Australia to be a global hydrogen leader by 2030 and targets the very large Asian Coal Co-Firing market opportunity of approximately US$10billion pa by 2035.
+The Asian Coal Co-Firing market opportunity is approximately US$10billion pa by 2035.

 Background to the WAH2 low-emissions ammonia project

 In April 2023 Hexagon was allocated a 40ha site in the Maitland Strategic Industrial Area (SIA) in North-Western Australia by the WA State Government.